apache/incubator-kie-tools/packages/kie-editors-standalone/README.md

 The returned object will contain the methods needed to manipulate the Editor:

 - `getContent(): Promise<string>`: Returns a Promise containing the Editor content.
-- `setContent(path: string, content: string): Promise<void>`: Sets the content of the Editor.
+- `setContent(absolutePath: string, content: string): Promise<void>`: Sets the content of the Editor.
 The returning Promise will be rejected if setting the content fails.
 - `getPreview(): Promise<string>`: Returns a Promise containing the SVG string of the current diagram.
 - `subscribeToContentChanges(callback: (isDirty: boolean) => void): (isDirty: boolean) => void`: Setup a callback to be called on every content change in the Editor.
 Returns the same callback to be used for unsubscription.
 - `unsubscribeToContentChanges(callback: (isDirty: boolean) => void): void`: Unsubscribes the passed callback from content changes.